Mutefish0/redux-asyn/README.md

 }
 ```
 ##Action Chain
-`asyn` can be just another action,which will be dispatched after the asyn action dispatched
-we can change the code above
+`asyn` can be just another action,which will be dispatched after the asyn action dispatched,we can change the code above
 ```js
 export const SOME_FETCH = {
     type   : 'SOME_FETCH',